ppathi3/pygal/README.md

     b.
 Texture
 2. The custom spacing feature lets the user provide an array of values where the user can provide the spacing that he/she wants to provide between the graph bars.
 3. The texture feature lets the user provide an array of image URLs for each bar to which he/she wants to add a texture to.
+4. There's another feature that allows the user to provide a shape data and it builds the bar chart accordingly.
    ## How to use the feature?
    Examples:
    ![image](https://github.com/user-attachments/assets/2473bd7b-5db8-48f8-a999-1028a6545ff5)